When and where does the bus pick up and drop off?

 Will I be homesick?

 Being homesick is totally normal.
 It just means you are lucky enough to have a home worth missing!
 Most of our staff members each summer are former Deerhorn campers.
 We have a very positive support group to help any campers who feel homesick as they adjust to camp life.
 You will be so busy doing new and fun things that you won’t really have time to get homesick!
 Most campers who feel a little homesick the first couple days are the same ones who don’t want to go home at the end of the session!

 Do I have to go to all the camp activities?

-We will strongly urge you to try all of our regular activities.
+You are responsible for attending all of your activities.
+Participation in those activities is WAY more fun than sitting on the bench.
 In almost every case, you end up really having fun in the things you thought you wouldn’t like!
 Some activities are split, like biking and arts & crafts.
-However, horseback riding is the only optional activity because it is a pay extra activity.
-Campers who do not choose horseback riding will go to golf.
+You will also decide if you want to go to horseback riding or golf.